mozilla/pontoon/docs/dev/setup.rst

    ..
 Note::

-        If you want to share your development instance in your local network, set SITE_URL to bind the webapp to any address you like, e.g.
+        If you want to share your development instance in your local network, set SITE_URL to bind the server to any address you like, e.g.
         ``make build SITE_URL="http://192.168.1.14:8000"``.